JuliaRobotics/Caesar.jl/docs/src/examples/basic_definingfactors.md

 ### What is `CalcFactor`

-The `CalcFactor` part is part of the IIF interface to all factors.
+`CalcFactor` is part of the `IIF` interface to all factors.
 It contains metadata and other important bits of information that are useful in a wide swath of applications.
 As work requires more interesting features from the code base, it is likely that the `cfo::CalcFactor` object will contain such data.
 If not, please open an issue with Caesar.jl so that the necessary options may be added.

 The `cfo` object contains the field `.factor::T` which is the type of the user factor being used, e.g. `myprior` from above example.
 That is `cfo.factor::MyPrior`.
 This is why `getSample` is using `rand(cfo.factor.Z)`.